brvoigt/kanawords/README.txt

 HOW TO PRACTICE WITH KANAWORDS

-1) Swipe left to reveal a word in Kana, swipe right to reveal a work in english
+- Swipe left to reveal a word in Kana, swipe right to reveal a word in english

-2) Tap once to reveal the answer
+- Tap once to reveal the answer

-3) Every 5 words the background image with change
+- Every 5 words the background image will change

 HOW TO ADD WORDS

-1) You can add words in the 'Words' folder, each word is a separate file.
+- You can add words in the 'Words' folder, each word is a separate file.

-2) The file needs to be a text file with .txt extension
+- The file needs to be a text file with .txt extension

-3) The name of the file is the english word, ie. apple.txt will be the word "apple"
+- The name of the file is the english word, ie. apple.txt will be the word "apple"

-4) The contents of the text file should be the kana version of the word
+- The contents of the text file are the kana version of that word

 HOW TO ADD BACKGROUND IMAGES

-1) Add any JPEG image with .jpg extension to the 'Images' folder
+- Add any JPEG image with .jpg extension to the 'Images' folder